 A roommate's right to free access to his room at all times must not be abrogated by visitation by guests.
 A roommate's concurrence is necessary in order for a room to be used for visitation.
 A roommate must not be deprived of his right to privacy, study time, or sleep because of a guest.

-There are to be no organized parties, kegs of beer, or other common-container alcohol in residence halls without the permission of the Dean, or Associate Dean, of Students.
+There are to be no organized parties, kegs of beer, or other common-container alcohol in residence halls without the permission of the Dean of Students or the Director of Residence Life.
 This rule does not preclude groups or couples from getting together in a room on Friday or Saturday nights; however, they should not be noisy, should respect the rights of others, and should obey the law and alcohol policy.
 Socializing in rooms should be limited to no more than twelve people.
 Those who live in fraternity houses or campus cottages with adequate common space may host larger groups.
-The rule does mean that no one may organize a party or invite persons to a social function in or around a residence hall without submitting a party registration form according to College policy and gaining the approval of the Associate Dean of Students.
+The rule does mean that no one may organize a party or invite persons to a social function in or around a residence hall without submitting a party registration form according to College policy and gaining the approval of the Director of Residence Life.